toomasv/console-tools/README.md

-             ;remind [9:00 "Breakfast" 10:00 "Meeting with X" 14:30 "Lunch at Y"] history      ;quick selection from console's history (with contextual menu) into notes or caret (click) define       ;adaptation of @rebolek's `where` helper       ;inspector showing help-string on hovering and console hot-keys so far styles       ;play with console styling options
+             ;remind [9:00 "Breakfast" 10:00 "Meeting with X" 14:30 "Lunch at Y"] history      ;quick selection from console's history (with contextual menu) into notes or caret (click) define       ;adaptation of @rebolek's `where` helper       ;inspector showing help-string (and args) on hovering and console hot-keys so far styles       ;play with console styling options
 ```